UTNkar/moore/.github/ISSUE_TEMPLATE.md

 <!-- Do you want to ask a question?
 Are you looking for support?
 The system administrator can help you: admin@utn.se -->

-### Prerequisites

-* [ ] Put an X between the brackets on this line if you have done all of the
-following:
-    * Reproduced the problem with clear cache.
-    * (If running the application locally:) Made sure your running the newest version on the development branch
-    * Checked that your issue isn't already filed: https://github.com/UTNkar/moore/issues

 ### Description

 [Description of the issue]